-Dose Calorease alter the absorption of fat soluble vitamins?
+Does Calorease alter the absorption of fat soluble vitamins?

 Should I avoid a high fiber diet while taking Calorease?

-Other fibers are not efficacious in binding and reducing dietary fat.
-Therefore, there is no need to avoid a high fiber diet.
+There is no need to avoid a high fiber diet.

 Does the fiber in Calorease count as part of my daily fiber intake?

 Yes, Calorease with FBCx can be counted as part of your daily fiber intake.
 The majority of us consume only about half of the recommended daily fiber intake.

 Are there more studies underway?